"Rivers know this: there is no hurry. We shall get there some day." A. A. Milne

 I would rather cook for someone than go out to eat.
 I've just discovered ZipList - it's entirely transforming my recipe management system.
 UPDATE: ZipList is dead.
 Long live ZipList!
 (I realize this is faulty usage of the formula, but I think it's funnier this way.)
 On to Pepperplate.

 I have a deep appreciation for Calvin & Hobbes and old time radio.
-I listen to a lot of NPR, and I have been a contestant on Wait, Wait, Don't Tell Me.
+I listen to a lot of podcasts and NPR, and I have been a contestant on Wait, Wait, Don't Tell Me.
 I've got Carl Kasell's personalized message on my voicemail to prove it.